 These financial statements reflect management's assessment of the impact of the Armenian business environment on the operations of the Bank.
-However, the future economic and political situation and its impact on the Bank's operations may differ from the management's current expectations.
+The Bank's management constantly analyzes the economic situation in the current environment.
+The future economic and political situation and its impact on the Bank's operations may differ from the management's current expectations.